WLCB/archive/pages/Projects/metzerott_formatted.md

 "I know," he said, "we can spin it togevver, and it can be bofe of ours.
 That's the only way to &rsquo;vide a top!"

 "You're your mother's own son," said Metzerott.
-"Come, dinner is ready, let's see how you &rsquo;ide that.
+"Come, dinner is ready, let's see how you &rsquo;vide that.
 There's a splendid pot of soup, enough for a dozen; so never say your father can't cook."

 But scarcely had they seated themselves at the table when a heavy fall in the room above was followed by two shrill, feeble, feminine shrieks.
 Metzerott ran hastily up the stairs, which he had not ascended since the death of his wife, followed more slowly by Louis, to whom they were more familiar, though the silent pre-occupation of the sisters had not tended to encourage his visits.